-- Not cause damage to your home, to our property or to the property of your neighbours. - Not neglect your home or let it fall into disrepair. - Keep the inside of your home clean and in good decorative order. - Take reasonable precautions to prevent water pipes bursting through frost or the property being damaged by items which were present on letting.
-(Including any extensions to the property) fire. - Maintain any non-standard items that were present on letting. - Keep your home secure at all times using all security locks where provided. - Keep your windows clean unless you pay for this through a service charge. - Not cause damage to any of our fixtures and fittings, including glass, inside your home or in communal areas, deliberately or through misuse or negligence. - Provide safe storage and recharging facilities for motorised wheelchairs/scooters that belong to you.
+- Not cause damage to your home, to our property or to the property of your neighbours; - Not neglect your home or let it fall into disrepair; - Keep the inside of your home clean and in good decorative order; - Take reasonable precautions to prevent water pipes bursting through frost or the property being damaged by fire; - Keep your home secure at all times using all security locks where provided; - Keep your windows clean unless you pay for this through a service charge; - Not cause damage to any of our fixtures and fittings, including glass, inside your home or in communal areas, deliberately or through misuse or negligence; - Provide safe storage and recharging facilities for motorised wheelchairs/scooters that belong to you.
 In sheltered housing we may provide storage and recharging facilities for electric wheelchairs/scooters.
-It will remain your responsibility to ensure that they are safe and secure within that designated area. - You must report any repairs that are our responsibility without delay and as soon as you are aware of them. - You are responsible for repairing any damage to your home that is caused deliberately or negligently by you, your children, friends, relatives, visitors, pets, and any other person living in your home. - You will also have to pay for the cost of repairing any damage to other property or to the communal areas which is caused deliberately or negligently by, your children, friends, relatives, visitors, and any other person living in your home.
+It will remain your responsibility to ensure that they are safe and secure within that designated area. - You must report any repairs that are our responsibility without delay and as soon as you are aware of them. - You are responsible for repairing any damage to your home that is caused deliberately or negligently by you, your children, friends, relatives, visitors and any other person living in your home. - You will also have to pay for the cost of repairing any damage to other property or to the communal areas which is caused deliberately or negligently by, your children, friends, relatives, visitors and any other person living in your home.